oliviermbida/aws-cloudformation-high-availability-web/README.md

-# aws-cloudformation-high-availability-web
-Deploy a high-availability web app using CloudFormation
+# Deploy a high-availability web app using CloudFormation